 There's straining with cheese cloth and strainers, and coffee filters, and small ball jars that will hold one day's worth of precious liquid.
 It's enough to make your head spin and wonder if it's even worth the trouble.

-Well, my friend, it is!
+Well, my friend, I'm here to tell you, it is!
 Because it's so delicious, and fun to drink.

 Let me introduce you to the Toddy cold brewing system.
-It's not sexy, or sleek or even very pretty.... but it will make you some great cold brew coffee, that's for sure!
+It's not sexy, or sleek or even very pretty.... but it will make you the BEST cold brew coffee, that's for sure!